reiryuki/Hi-Res-Audio-Enabler-Magisk-Module/README.md

   to enable 32 bit instead of 24 bit and reflash the module.
 Don't do this if you're facing no sound issue on speaker or logcats shows resetting back to 24 bit.

-- If you're facing low volume issue on speaker, run Terminal Emulator:
+- If you're facing low volume or no sound issue on speaker, run Terminal Emulator:

   su